 (We talk about the various situations in which businesses might be allowed to use shared short codes later in this post.)

 Need help or advice on 10DLC or shared short codes?
 Get in touch here.

-In 2020, businesses that want to communicate with customers via SMS and MMS in the US will effectively have three options to choose from:
+Businesses that want to communicate with customers via SMS in the US effectively have three options to choose from:

 1 Dedicated short codes

 The monthly costs are steeper than long codes, but dedicated short codes enjoy higher carrier support, and higher potential throughput – 1,000 messages a second and more – for time-sensitive communications to large audiences.
 Dedicated short codes also give you access to delivery receipts, so you know which messages have been delivered.